bitshares/dev.bitshares.works/core/testnets/private_testnet.md

     ./witness_node --data-dir=data/my-blockprod --genesis-json=my-genesis.json --seed-nodes "[]"

+**Note:**
-The `data/my-blockprod` directory does not exist, it will be created by the witness node.
+- The `data/my-blockprod` directory does not exist, it will be created by the witness node.
+- `seed-nodes = []` creates a list of empty seed nodes to avoid connecting to default hardcoded seeds.

-> Known issue: Missing `=` sign between input parameter and value. --> This is due to a bug of a boost 1.60.
+- **Known issue:** Missing `=` sign between input parameter and value. --> This is due to a bug of a boost 1.60.
 If you compile with boost 1.58, the `=` sign can be omitted.

-> Note: `seed-nodes = []` creates a list of empty seed nodes to avoid connecting to default hardcoded seeds.

 The below message means the initialization is complete.
 It will complete nearly instantaneously with the tiny example genesis, unless you added a ton of balances.
 Use `ctrl-c` to close the witness node.

     3501235ms th_a main.cpp:165 main] Started witness node on a chain with 0 blocks.